Burning Calories: How Much Energy is Stored in Different Types of Food?

 - Water, preferably distilled; available at your local grocery store

 - Digital scale with 0.1 g increments.
-A digital scale that would be suitable (the Fast Weigh Digital Pocket Scale) is available from Amazon.com.
+A digital scale that would be suitable is the Digital Pocket Scale, 500 g x 0.1 g; available from Home Science Tools.

 - Food items to test (dry items with a relatively high oil content and air trapped in them will generally work better), for example: